About Strala Yoga

-All Strala classes move slowly and continuously, guided with deep breath and easygoing movement from your middle.
+All Strala Yoga classes move slowly and continuously, guided with deep breath and easygoing movement from your middle.
 All classes have long-time practicers next to relative beginners, and everybody gets to move easily from right where they are.
 You’ll get strong, let stress go, and accomplish tremendous challenges with ease.
 You’ll also feel free, creative and intuitive, and get healthy and happy from the inside out!

-We have a variety of class types, and you get to pick based on how you feel each day.
+We have a variety of yoga class types, and you get to pick based on how you feel each day.

 STRONG: Strala STRONG is a moving flow that builds strength, balance, and flexibility evenly in the body.
 Calm ease is carried through simple and challenging movements alike.
 You get happy and healthy from the inside out!